Sunday of the Last Judgment

 Seated on His throne of judgment, Christ will then turn to the goats on His left and say, ‘Depart from Me, you cursed, into the everlasting fire prepared for the devil and his angels’.
 They will be condemned because they did not feed Him when He was hungry, give Him drink when He was thirsty, take Him in when He was a stranger, clothe Him when He was naked, visit Him when He was sick or in prison.

 This is the scene at the dread judgment day, a day that awaits each and every one of us.
-It is a sobering thing to realize that we must stand before the judgment seat of Christ and give an accounting of our life.
+It is a sobering thing to realize that each and every one of us will stand before the judgment seat of Christ and give an accounting of our life.

 When Christ was hungry, did we give Him food?
 When He was thirsty, did we give Him drink?
 When He came to us as a stranger, did we take Him in?
-In all of our daily actions and thoughts – do we show love for Christ?
-And have we recognized that in all of our acts, in all or our thoughts, in all of our interactions with ‘the least of these My brethren’, we are expressing or not expressing our love for Christ Himself?
+Did we show love for Christ?
+And, as the Gospel teaches us: ‘Assuredly, I say to you, inasmuch as you did it to the least of these My brethren, you did it to me’.

-May we strive to live our lives in such a way that we may stand before our Lord, when He asks us, ‘Have you loved Me?’… answering in sincerity and purity of heart, ‘Yea, O Lord, you know that I love you!’
+May we strive with all our being to live our lives in such a way that when we stand before our Lord and He asks us, ‘Have you loved Me?’… we may reply with all sincerity and purity of heart, ‘Yea, O Lord, you know that I love you!’
 And may we then be blessed to hear those most precious and longed-for words: ‘Well done, thou good and faithful servant… Enter ye into the joy of your Lord.’
-Amen
+Amen.